syncfusion-content/uwp-docs/uwp/TreeGrid/Interactive-Features.md

 ## Context menu

-SfTreeGrid provides an entirely customizable menu to expose the functionalities on user interface.
+UWP TreeGrid provides an entirely customizable menu to expose the functionalities on user interface.
 You can create context menus for different rows in an efficient manner.

 The following code example shows the context menu with command bindings.